ebolution/bigcommerce-app-adapter/Readme.md

 # Security

-This module uses JWT Tokens to validate request made from the front-end application to BigCommerce API.
+This module uses JWT Tokens to validate request made from the **App** to BigCommerce API.

 Summary of the flow:
 1. BigCommerce loads the application on behalf of a user.
 1. The module generates a JWT token that contains the ID of the user.
-1. The module brings control to the front-end and sends the JWT token as the 'token' parameter (on the query string).
+1. The module brings control to the **App** and sends the JWT token as the 'token' parameter (on the query string).
-1. The front-end application persists the token for later use.
+1. The **App** persists the token for later use.
-1. When the front-end application needs to make an authorized call to BigCommerce API, it passes the token on the `X-Auth-Token` request header to the proxy end-point.
+1. When the **App** needs to make an authorized call to BigCommerce API, it passes the token on the `X-Auth-Token` request header to the proxy end-point.
 1. The proxy validates the token and retrieves other information required to pass the call to BigCommerce API.
-1. Request is sent to BigCommerce and response is passed back to the front-end application.
+1. Request is sent to BigCommerce and response is passed back to the **App**.

 The token is valid for a period of `token_duration_hours` hours (see `config/bigcommerce-app-adapter.php`).

-> The level of access to BigCommerce API is restricted by the scopes assigned to the App when it was configured.
+> The level of access to BigCommerce API is restricted by the scopes assigned to the App when it was configured on https://devtools.bigcommerce.com/my/apps

+# License

+This module is distributed under the MIT license.
+Please refer to LICENSE.md